What’s New in DCC++ EX?¶

 Everything you loved is still there¶

 First, we want to stress that we didn’t break anything!
-Whether you are using JMRI as a front end to send commands to your track, handle turnouts or read and write CVs, or any using any other software or the serial monitor, the commands are still the same.
+Whether you are using JMRI as a controller/front-end to send commands to your track, handle turnouts or read and write CVs, or any using any other software or the serial monitor, the commands are still the same.
 We have expanded the API (Application Programming Interface) to add new commands and provide new responses, but they won’t affect your old control methods.
 One example of a new command is the one to handle turning power on and off to individual tracks.

 DCC++ EX is all new!¶

 While we made minor changes to the original DCC++ “BaseStation-Classic”, all new development is going forward with DCC++ EX.
 At first, we expanded features, added functionality and fixed bugs by working from the existing code base.
 The first release of DCC++ will be familiar to any of you who played with the code.
 However, we want to stress that the next release, the one that is in Beta testing now, is a complete re-write from the ground up.

 We started with the DCC Signal Generation code, what we call the “Waveform Generator”.
 We got together as a team and looked at how we could make it better.
 It soon became clear that rather than make piecemeal changes, the entire concept of how the signal could be generated and how to use timers and interrupts would need to be re-imagined.

 Next we focused on packet generation.
 We looked at the complexities of reading and maintaining code that was using binary math, multiple “registers” to hold train data, and doing bit shifting everywhere to build bytes and stuff them into data packets.
 The new method gets rid of the old registers and simplifies the whole structure for building packets.
 Things like start and stop bits and preamble bits are static pieces of information.
 Do being able to just insert them where they need to go saves time and processor bandwidth.

 We created an internal API for how modules communicated with each other.
 So the code is more modular and each unit is dedicated to its specific task.